 These three findings are particularly valuable to SMB retailers and the value-added reseller (VAR) that provide solutions and services to them:

 1Delivery is the New Black

-Throughout social distancing and stay-at-home orders, consumers embraced online ordering, but the survey found that 57 percent are frustrated by the shipping and delivery experiences retailers offer.
+Consumers embraced online ordering through social distancing and stay-at-home orders, but the survey found that 57 percent are frustrated by the shipping and delivery experiences retailers offer.

 Furthermore, 29.5 percent of North American consumers say they buy from brands that can deliver the quickest – and if delivery takes more than two days, they’ll shop elsewhere.
 Also, about half of North American consumers expect to be able to pick up an item at a store or curbside the same day they place an online order.

 Consumers also expect visibility after they place an online order.
-The SOTI report states that about one-third want to know where the order is from the time they place the order until it arrives on their doorstep.
+The SOTI report states that about one-third want to know where the order is from when they place it until it arrives on their doorstep.

-SMB retailers may find that in addition to offering the right merchandise at the right prices, a key to success is delivering or arranging for pickup as quickly as possible.
+SMB retailers may find that in addition to offering the right merchandise at the right prices, the key to success is delivering or arranging for pickup as quickly as possible.

 2Solving the Return Dilemma

 The survey found that consumers placing online orders, whether to stay socially distanced or for convenience, want the return process to be as easy as the ordering process.
 The survey found:

 - 63 percent of consumers want easier returns, preferably automated processes.